casper-network/docs-archive/node-operator/bonding.rst

 =======

 It is recommended that a bonding request be sent once the node has completed the synchronization process.
 Bonding in Casper takes place through the auction contract via the ``add_bid.wasm`` contract.
 The auction runs for a future era, every era.
 The Chainspec specifies the number of slots available, and the auction will take the top N slots and create the validator set for the future era.
 In the testnet, era durations are approx. 30 minutes.
 The entire process takes approximately 3 eras.
-Therefore, the time of submission of a bid, to inclusion in the validator set is a minimum of 90 minutes.\ :raw-html-m2r:`<br>` Bonding requests (bids) are transactions like any other.
+Therefore, the time for bid submission to inclusion in the validator set is a minimum of 90 minutes.\ :raw-html-m2r:`<br>`
+Bonding requests (bids) are transactions like any other.
 Because they are generic transactions, they are more resistant to censorship.